 Table 13-8.
-LWPCB-Lightweight Profiling Control Block Fields
+LWPCB-Lightweight Profiling Control Block Fields ------------- --

-3-0 Flags interrupts should be enabled.
+Bytes Bits Field Description R/W 3-0 Flags Flags indicating which events should be or are being counted (see Figure 13-31, "LWPCB Flags") and whether threshold interrupts should be enabled.
 Before executing LLWPCB, the application sets Flags to a bit mask of the events (and interrupt) that should be enabled.
-LLWPCB does a logical "and" of this mask with the available feature bits in LWP_CFG and rewrites Flags with the mask of features actually enabled.
-Init 7-4 27:0 BufferSize Total size of the event ring buffer (in bytes).
+Init LLWPCB does a logical "and" of this mask with the available feature bits in LWP_CFG and rewrites Flags with the mask of features actually enabled.
+7-4 27:0 BufferSize Total size of the event ring buffer (in bytes).
 Must be a multiple of the event record size LwpEventSize (the value used internally will be rounded down if not).
 BufferSize must be at least (32 LwpMinBufferSize LwpEventSize).
 No 7 7:4 Random Number of bits of randomness to use in counters.
 Each time a counter is loaded from an interval to start counting down to the next event to record, the bottom Random bits are set to a random value.
 This avoids fixed patterns in events.
 No 15-8 BufferBase The Effective Address of the event ring buffer.
 Should be aligned on a 64-byte boundary for reasonable performance.
 Software is encouraged to align the ring buffer to a page boundary for best performance.
 If the default address size is less than 64 bits, the upper bits of BufferBase must be zero.
-LLWPCB converts BufferBase to a linear address and stores it internally.
+LLWPCB converts BufferBase to a linear address and stores it No internally.
 LWPCB.BufferBase is not modified.
-No 19-16 BufferHeadOffset Unsigned offset from BufferBase specifying where the LWP hardware will store the next event record.
+19-16 BufferHeadOffset Unsigned offset from BufferBase specifying where the LWP hardware will store the next event record.
 When BufferHeadOffset == BufferTailOffset, the ring buffer is empty.
 BufferHeadOffset must always be less than BufferSize; LWP will use a value of 0 if BufferHeadOffset is too large.
 Also, it must always be a multiple of LwpEventSize; LWP will round it down if not.
 LWP 23-20 Reserved 31-24 MissedEvents The 64-bit count of the number of events that were missed.
 A missed event occurs when LWP stores an event record, attempts to advance BufferHeadOffset, and discovers that it would be equal to BufferTailOffset.
 In this case, LWP leaves BufferHeadOffset unchanged and instead increments the MissedEvents counter.
 Thus, when the ring buffer is full, the last event record is overwritten.
 LWP